Augustus Glooping: The act of submerging one’s entire body in chocolate.

-1. In a medium bowl, stir the brown food coloring into the royal icing until a chocolate tone is achieved.
+1. In a small bowl, stir the royal icing gently.

 2. Dip the head of a clean spoon into the icing to test its density.
 The icing should run off the spoon easily but coat it thoroughly.
 If it’s still too thick, add more egg whites ½ teaspoon at a time.
 Pour the finished icing into a small but deep bowl.
 The bowl must be deep enough to fit the entire torso of the figurine.

 3. With a glue dot, adhere the bottom of the figurine to the popsicle stick no less than 1 inch from the end.
 The glue dot is just to hold the figurine in place temporarily and will eventually be removed.